vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part two, in which She loves Him back

+Let's go to the hill of the dream. <br>
+If we look down in to the rocks, <br>
+in the midst of all the stone blocks, <br>
+there we will find a clean hot stream.

+In to the hill rocks, from the Earth,  <br>
+Her wet stuff and His hot stuff force <br>
+their way through the stones.
+From a source <br>
+of pink broth, a creek has its birth.

+[...]

 From His mouth a long click click sound. <br>
 He moved like a wave, in a dance. <br>
 She was quiet and still, in a trance. <br>